-Valid student parking permits must be displayed at all times in the vehicle when parked on campus.
+Valid student parking permits must always be displayed in the vehicle when parked on campus.
 Parking is restricted to designated student parking areas according to assignments by campus police.
 There is access to the F.L.
 Atkins Building via shuttle bus from distant lots.

 Prior to the beginning of each fall semester, the Department of Public Safety issues a campus wide memorandum via email notifying employees and students when parking permits will be available for the upcoming year.
 Students desiring to park vehicles on the WSSU campus should follow the instructions in the memorandum to purchase a parking permit.
 Students should complete the parking permit application, providing all requested information.
 Students must sign the parking permit application signifying their willingness to pay all fines and to allow WSSU to pursue collection through placing a hold on a student account if necessary.
 Students should submit the completed application as directed by the Dept. of Public Safety.
-Public Safety is located on Cromartie Street, accessible from Martin Luther King Jr. at the K.R.
-Williams Auditorium entrance and is open between 8:00 a.m. and 5:30 p.m.
+Public Safety is located near the Anderson Center and is open between 8:00 a.m. and 5:30 p.m.
 Monday through Friday for non-emergency business.